Giovanni Dosi: Technical change

 Going "downstream", from the technology to the sale of goods, market signals enter the picture at opposite stages.
-First, market signals can act ex ante in the competition among different paradigms: if more paradigms are available, firms would select one or the other according to their expected profitability.
-But once a paradigm is affirmed, the direction of technological change would be already implied by its technological prescriptions.
+First, market signals can act ex ante in the competition among different paradigms: if more paradigms are available, firms will select one or the other according to their expected profitability.
+However, once a paradigm is affirmed, the direction of technological change would be already implied by its technological prescriptions.
 Second, market signals can act by selecting ex post those applications of the affirmed paradigm (i.e. the final products) that best fit the market requests.
-However, at that point their impact on the direction of technical change would be null, since such direction had already been decided by the prescriptions of the affirmed paradigm.
+However, at that point their impact on the direction of technical change would be null since such direction had already been decided by the prescriptions of the affirmed paradigm.

 Going "upstream", from the market environment to the technology, market signals act to inform the producers of the technology about variations in relative prices.
 However, the extent to which technology producers can shift from more expensive to cheaper inputs, or modify technology toward the use of cheaper complement goods is bound by technical constraints.
 Such constraints emerge because inputs are characterized by low substitutability due to the physical and chemical limits involved in the production process.
 Consequently, the upstream incentives given by market signals affect only the rate of use of certain inputs as well as the rate of development of a trajectory but not the direction of technical change, which is bound by the technical constraints of production.

 Uncertainty

 The trial and error procedures adopted by firms to improve along a technological trajectory (S.F.2) have taken Dosi to assess the issue of uncertainty.
 At a general level, trial and error procedures imply that firms might not be able to forecast completely the outcome of a choice they make; in fact, if they could foresee the error, they would presumably avoid it because it is costly.
 Such a fact is strongly at odds with any assumption of "perfect rationality" or "farsightedness" on the side of economic agents, which is a foundational element of the Neoclassical approach.
 Dosi has analyzed this issue by assessing the ways in which economic agents perceive and deal with choices that have an uncertain outcome.
 In analogy with Herbert A. Simon's distinction about rationality, he has proposed the distinction between substantive uncertainty and procedural uncertainty.
 In his view, "the former is related to some lack of information about environmental events, while the latter concerns the competence gap in problem-solving".
 Nonetheless, both of them generate "limitations on the computational and cognitive capabilities of the agents to pursue unambiguously their objectives".
-Crucially, though, the fact that such types of uncertainties limit the computational rationality of agents leads them precisely to develop routines and decision rules that are the likely explanation of their heterogeneous behaviors.
+Crucially, though, the fact that such types of uncertainties limit the computational rationality of agents leads them precisely to develop routines and decision rules that are the likely explanation of their heterogeneous behaviours.
 Moreover, even though such routines and decision rules are not optimally determined, they might well prove more "intelligent" than "optimal" decisions especially when applied to turbulent selection landscapes.